-4. Date of enactment
+4. Date of enactment and commencement

-This Law is enacted on the date specified in the Enactment Notice in respect of this Law.
+- (1) This Law is enacted on the date specified in the Enactment Notice in respect of this Law. - (2) This Law comes into force on the date specified in the Enactment Notice in respect of this Law.